Are you setting goals for your business?

 In my experience, the reason behind this is simple: you know that if you set goals, you can also fail at them.

-So, in this post, I’m going to share 5 goal setting tips that will motivate and inspire you to not only set goals – but to set them in a way that will increase your productivity and ensure you consistently move toward meeting those goals.
+So, in this post, I’m going to share five goal-setting tips that will motivate and inspire you to not only set goals – but to set them in a way that will increase your productivity and ensure you consistently move toward meeting those goals.

 5 Goal Setting Tips for Busy Business Owners